Guided tour of Uxmal, Kabah and Cenote with Lunch from Merida

 Guided tour of Uxmal, Kabah and Cenote with Lunch from Merida - Authentic Experiences and Review Highlights

-Overall, guests have praised the knowledgeable guides, with many calling out the friendly attitude and eagerness to share insights.
+Overall, guests have praised the guides, with many calling out the friendly attitude and eagerness to share insights.
 The lunch is frequently described as delicious, and the cenote as a perfect way to cool off.

 One reviewer sums it up: "It was fun exploring Uxmal, Kabah, and a cenote.
 I highly recommend this tour," highlighting how the mix of activities keeps the day engaging.
 Another mentions how the small group size enhances the experience, allowing for more personalized attention.